This document describes how to deploy an App Engine application to the App Engine flexible environment from within IntelliJ IDEA.

 Select a project in the Project field.

-The first time you configure the deployment, you will be prompted to sign in to the account associated with the Cloud Console project that you want to deploy.
+The first time you configure the deployment, you will be prompted to sign in to the account associated with the Google Cloud console project that you want to deploy.

 In the App Engine Flexible Configuration section, select a valid